 Buried in my Grandmother’s recipe box on an old scrap of paper was a true treasure, my Grandmother’s Old Fashioned Ham Loaf.
 I can still imagine sitting at her Formica table.
 I can still taste it, the top brown and crusty and the inside moist, fragrant and flavorful, almost exotic with its little touch of allspice and clove.

 For as long as I can remember, I loved Deviled Ham.
 It was my Dad who introduced us to those little cans of Underwood Deviled Ham when we were kids.
-They were so fascinating, all wrapped in paper and he’d spread it on saltines for us while we waited in turn like little birds.
+They were so fascinating, all wrapped in paper and he’d spread it on saltines for us while we waited in turn for ours, lined up like little birds.
+Probably with our mouths open!
 I can’t remember anything tasting so good.
 But you know what’s even better?
 My more grown-up version of Classic Deviled Ham.